cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Submission Utility
 ==================

-Submits sample to analysis.
+Submits samples to analysis.
 This tool is already described in :doc:`submit`.

 Web Utility
 ===========